linhuixiao/HiVG/README.md

     bash train_and_eval_script/train_single_dataset_finetuning_base.sh
     ```

-4. For a specific dataset, if you want to enable HiLoRA, your training may involve 4 stages: the warmup stage,
+4. **For a specific dataset, if you want to enable HiLoRA, your training may involve 4 stages: the warmup stage,
-   HiLoRA stage 1, HiLoRA stage 2, and HiLoRA stage 3.
+   HiLoRA stage 1, HiLoRA stage 2, and HiLoRA stage 3.**

-   Note that the essence of the HiLoRA mechanism is a process of decomposing parameter learning, and its effectiveness
+   **Note that the essence of the HiLoRA mechanism is a process of decomposing parameter learning, and its effectiveness
    is influenced by the learning rate and the number of epochs.
 Therefore, HiLoRA requires different learning rates and numbers of epochs at various stages for specific model
    configurations.
-If you do not need to enable HiLoRA, simply leave `args.hi_lora_stage=0` as the default.
+If you do not need to enable HiLoRA, simply leave `args.hi_lora_stage=0` as the default.**

-5. The Large version of the model is somewhat difficult to train and empirically requires two stages of warmup.
+5. **The Large version of the model is somewhat difficult to train and empirically requires one or two stages of warmup.**
    In the first stage, `arg.warmup` needs to be enabled, and the visual adapt layer must be forced to be empty `[]`
    to train the cross-modal fusion encoder, which is equivalent to freezing the CLIP model.
    Only 5-10 epochs are needed for this phase.
 In the second stage, `arg.warmup` is turned off, and normal training